What is a Keto Diet?

-- High-fat dairy
+- Full-fat dairy foods

-Benefits of a ketogenic diet
+Benefits of a Ketogenic Diet

-Lowers blood sugar levels
+Lower blood sugar levels

-Improves mental focus
+Enhanced mental focus

-Ketosis allows a steady flow of ketones to the brain which in return improves your mental focus and brain performance.
-When you lower carbs, you actually save your brain from being impaired by high sugar levels in the blood.
+Ketosis allows a steady flow of ketones to the brain which improves your mental focus and brain performance.
+When you lower your carb intake you actually prevent your brain from being impaired by high sugar levels in the blood.

 Increased physical endurance

-For athletes or those who love daily workouts, a ketogenic diet can increase your physical endurance.
+For athletes or those who love their daily workouts, a ketogenic diet can increase your physical endurance.
 How?
-When using glucose as the main fuel source, the body gets exhausted pretty quickly, forcing you to eat frequently.
-However, when the body is using fats as the main source, there’s enough energy to fuel you up throughout the process due to the vast supply available.
+When using glucose as the main fuel source the body gets exhausted pretty quickly.
+Glucose is a fast burning fuel so your body uses it up quickly giving you a spike of energy and then a quick drop off.
+This will force you to eat more frequently.